 1 of 12

-We Support Small businesses
+We Support other Small businesses

-Our unique selling point
+Our unique selling point = support small businesses with us.

 Not only do we showcase a range of Educational Resources from well known bigger suppliers, we also help smaller and family run businesses.
-We offer to you their products for very little profit and pass the savings on to them and to you.

 • Scoops and hearts